 Families play an integral part in their child's learning and one of the guiding principles at Andrew Fleck Children's Services is engaging families as partners in their child's early learning.
-Our program has an open-door approach for parents and they are welcome to visit at any time during program hours.
+Our program has an open-door approach for parents, and they are welcome to visit at any time during program hours.

 We provide an orientation period for all new children and families.
 This will ensure a positive and engaged integration period for children and families and support our families to gain a better understanding of the program.
-The first couple of days should only be half days for your child so that they may have a slow integration.
-It is recommended that the parent stay with their child on the first two days.
 It is also a time for you to meet with your child's primary Educator to review your child and family history.
-Each child will adapt at their own speed and some children may need their parents staying for a little while each day to offer encouragement and security.
-Please plan on spending a few minutes in the morning to settle your child before leaving for the day.
-Always check in with a staff member in the morning and remember to say goodbye to your child and reassure them that you will be back.

 During your child's integration period, Educators will provide regular verbal updates regarding your child.
-Please feel free to discuss any concerns you may have with a staff member at any time.
+Please feel free to discuss any concerns you may have with a staff member at any time

 Educators are part of a team, however, a Primary RECE is assigned to each new family, providing families with a set of intake forms, and ongoing meetings are organized, during the year to share the learning that is occurring.

-We value that parents/guardians are their child's primary caregiver and we are committed to a mutually respectful relationship with all families and welcome your questions at any time.
+Once a month each program will host a family breakfast to give an opportunity for families to view what has been going on, offer any feedback and provide an opportunity to connect with the educators and other families.
+We value that parents are their child's primary caregiver and we are committed to a mutually respectful relationship with all families and welcome your questions at any time.
 Please do not hesitate to approach us to schedule a mutually convenient time to discuss your questions or concerns.

-To easily record and document your child's learning and to provide you with the opportunity to experience and engage more in your child's day, we utilize an online tool called StoryPark.
+To easily record and document your child's learning, and to provide you with the opportunity to experience and engage more in your child's day, we utilize an online tool called StoryPark.
 Storypark provides an overview of the children's learning that invites families to enjoy in the events of the day and encourages interactions and engages them in their child's learning.
-All parents will sign an agreement of understand for the use of Storypark.
-To learn more,31 March 2022 you can go to www.storypark.com We urge parents/guardians to keep informed of Centre activities and news by reading the Centre newsletters as well as notices posted on our bulletin boards and the Storypark Community page.
+All parents will sign an agreement of understanding for the use of Storypark.
+To learn more, you can go to www.storypark.com We urge parents to keep informed of Centre activities and news by reading the Centre newsletters as well as notices posted on our parent bulletin boards and the Storypark Community page.